ivogeorg/ce-learning-progression-003-screensavers/README.md

 ### JavaScript

-1. Technically, the language which is used side-by-side with Blocks in the Makecode environment is a subset of [TypeScript](https://makecode.com/language), which itself is a superset of JavaScript (technically, [ECMAScript](https://www.ecma-international.org/ecma-262/10.0/index.html#Title)), with some JS features not implemented in Makecode.
+1. Technically, the language which is used side-by-side with Blocks in the Makecode ronment is a subset of [TypeScript](https://makecode.com/language), which itself is a superset of JavaScript (technically, [ECMAScript](https://www.ecma-international.org/ecma-262/10.0/index.html#Title)), with some JS features not implemented in Makecode.

 2. The limited [JavaScript mini-tutorial](https://makecode.microbit.org/javascript) in Makecode.

 3. Official [TypeScript documentation](https://www.typescriptlang.org/docs/home.html):
-   1. TypeScript in 5 min [tutorial](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html). _Note: You will need to [download](https://www.typescriptlang.org/index.html#download-links) and install an integrated development envinronment (IDE).
+   1. TypeScript in 5 min [tutorial](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html). _Note: You will need to [download](https://www.typescriptlang.org/index.html#download-links) and install an integrated development environment (IDE).
 The two that I recommend are Visual Studio Code from Microsoft and WebStorm from JetBrains._
    2. The full documentation and reference is under _Handbook_.
 Bear in mind that you are drinking from the hose.
 Don't be surprised if not everything is presented in a strictly incremental manner.

 4. In-browser TypeScript [playground](https://www.typescriptlang.org/play/index.html).
 Note that micro:bit specific code will not run, but you can still play. _Start making the distinction between a generic multi-purpose programming language (TypeScript) and functionality (packages, libraries, objects, etc.) that is specific to a particular device (micro:bit), though written in the same programming language._